jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 The strength or scope of the magical effect – its Intensity – is equal to one tenth of the caster’s Grimoire skill from which that spell comes.

-Autonomous: The spell’s effects will remain until its duration ends, without need for concentration.
+**Autonomous**: The spell’s effects will remain until its duration ends, without need for concentration.

+**Concentration**: The spell’s active effects continue so long as the Adventurer concentrates on it.
+Once focus is dropped, the spell’s effect ceases or remains static until concentration can be resumed.
+A sorcerer may move or perform non-complex actions without penalty.
+More stressful situations, such as walking a narrow ledge, engaging in combat, suffering serious injury, or casting another spell immediately require a Persistence roll to maintain focus.
+By default a sorcerer may only concentrate on a single Concentration spell at any one time, unless two or more are woven together as part of the Combine manipulation.

+**Resist (Evade/Persistence/Resilience)**: An offensively cast spell does not take effect automatically.
+The target may make an Opposed Test of their Evade, Persistence or Resilience skill (as specified by the spell) against the casting roll of the sorcerer, to avoid the effect of the spell entirely.
+To resist using the Evade skill, the Adventurer must expend a Combat Action.

+Note that many of these spells are remarkably powerful and should be considered carefully before inclusion in a campaign.

-Skill Limitations to Spells Known
+#### Skill Limitations to Spells Known

 In high fantasy campaigns magical texts and schools of sorcery can be quite prevalent.
 This can lead to an over incidence of available spells, especially if mages in the setting are prone to recording their own sorcerous knowledge into spell books.